Extensions of the universal theta divisor

-\begin{remark} In addition to compatibility with contractions, a natural condition to impose on a stability parameter is that it is invariant under automorphisms, i.e.~$\phi(\Gamma)(v)=\phi(\Gamma)(\alpha(v))$ for all graphs $\Gamma$ and all graph automorphisms $\alpha \colon \Gamma \to \Gamma$.
-We believe this condition follows from compatibility with contractions, although this becomes false if $n$ is allowed to be $0$.
-We do not pursue these issues here because they are not needed. \end{remark}
+In addition to compatibility with contractions, a natural condition to impose on $\phi \in \prod_{\Gamma \in \mathcal{G}_{g,n}^{\text{TL}}}$ would be invariance under automorphism.
+We will see in Remark \ref{Remark: InvUnderAut} that, for treelike graphs, this further assumption automatically follows from compatibility with all contractions.

-\begin{remark} In Definition~\ref{Def: StabilityInFamilies} we defined $V_{g,n}$ to be the subset of $\phi$'s that are compatible with contractions in order to ensure that there is a well-behaved moduli stack $\Jb_{g,n}(\phi)$ associated to a nondegenerate stability parameter $\phi$ (the existence of $\Jb_{g,n}(\phi)$ is Proposition~\ref{Prop: JbExists} below).
+\begin{remark} In Definition~\ref{Def: StabilityInFamilies} we defined $V_{g,n}^{\text{TL}}$ to be the subset of $\phi$'s that are compatible with contractions in order to ensure that there is a well-behaved moduli stack $\Jb_{g,n}(\phi)$ associated to a nondegenerate stability parameter $\phi$ (the existence of $\Jb_{g,n}(\phi)$ is Corollary~\ref{Cor: JbExists} below).
 Without the compatibility condition, a suitable moduli stack may not exist.
-The essential point is this: Suppose $F_{\eta}$ is a line bundle on a stable marked curve $C_{\eta}$ that specializes to $F_s$ on $C_s$ within some $1$-parameter family.
+The essential point is this.
+Suppose $L_{\eta}$ is a line bundle on a stable pointed curve $C_{\eta}$ that specializes to $L_s$ on $C_s$ within some $1$-parameter family.
 If $C_{0, \eta}$ is an irreducible component of $C_{\eta}$, then that irreducible component specializes to a subcurve $C_{0, s}$, and the degrees are related by

 (by continuity of the Euler characteristic).